Advertencia: *privacidad no incluida con este producto

 Roku Streaming Sticks

 Roku is the streaming TV device company that focuses solely on streaming TV.
-From their streaming sticks to connected soundbars to their Roku TVs, they give you lots of "channels" in their app store—everything from standards like Netflix and Hulu, to YuppTV for those can't miss south Asian channels and FunimationNow for the anime lovers.
+From streaming sticks to connected soundbars to their Roku TVs, they give you lots of "channels" in their app store--everything from standards like Netflix and Hulu, to YuppTV for those can't miss south Asian channels and FunimationNow for the anime lovers.
 News, weather, sports, classic cartoons, Bollywood HD and Pokémon TV.
 Roku has something for everyone.
-They also seem to collect lots of data so they can target ads for everyone too.
+They also collect lots of data so they can target ads for everyone too.

 ¿Qué podría pasar si algo falla?

-Roku is like the nosy, gossipy neighbor of connected devices.
-They track just about everything they can.
-And then they share that data with lots of people.
+Once Roku has all these gobs of data and personal information collected on you, they say they can share that information with lots of third parties.
 According to Roku's privacy policy, they share your personal data with advertisers to show you targeted ads and create profiles about you over time and across different services and devices.
 Roku also gives advertisers detailed data about your interactions with advertisements, your demographic data, and audience segment.
 Roku shares viewing data with measurement providers who may target you with ads.
 Roku may share your personal information with third parties for their own marketing purposes.

 Roku’s data sharing is vast, which is, unfortunately, too common in the streaming TV space.
 Automatic Content Recognition or ACR is the way Roku and others try to identify every show you watch whether it be streaming, cable, broadcast on an antenna, or even the DVDs you watch.
 They collect all this data to target you with new shows, and allow you to be targeted with lots of ads from lots of places.
 It’s a lot of data collection and you should opt out.
-Note when you opt out of ACR, a Roku spokewoman said, “Opting out of ACR does not affect collection of information about the use of Roku streaming channels.”
+Note when you opt out of ACR, a Roku spokeswoman said, “Opting out of ACR does not affect collection of information about the use of Roku streaming channels.”
 So yeah, they’re still collecting data on you, just a little less.
 Consumer Reports also recommends you take the time to do things like opt out of allowing Roku to access the microphone on your Roku remote control or your mobile device for voice-activated features.

 Consejos para protegerte

-- Turn off ACR (Automatic Content Recognition) on all your Roku devices.
+• Turn off ACR (Automatic Content Recognition) on all your Roku devices

-- Turn access to the microphone off on your Roku device.
+• Turn access to the microphone off on your Roku device.

 ¿Me puede espiar?
+Información

 Cámara